Skip to content

 az containerapp revision restart --revision <REVISION_NAME> --resource-group <RESOURCE_GROUP_NAME> --subscription <SUBSCRIPTION_NAME>"

-For example, if you have an agent called cloud-agent-dev in a resource group called cloud-agent-dev, and your Azure subscription is called Matillion DPC Dev, you are required to use the following command:
+For example, if you have an agent called cloud-agent-dev in a resource group called cloud-agent-dev, and your Azure subscription is called Matillion Dev, you are required to use the following command: